GLP-1 Receptor Agonist

 Warfarin Moderate Risk

-Monitor INR when starting liraglutide.
-Dose adjustments may be needed during the escalation period.
+Your doctor should check your clotting levels (INR) when starting liraglutide.
+Dose adjustments may be needed during the first few weeks.

 Acetaminophen (Tylenol) Low Risk